 Wine Poached Pears are one of my favorite kitchen smells in the fall.
 The aroma of spices and fall fruit are better than most candles.
 I always feel like I’m enjoying a sophisticated dessert when I make them.
-Not only are red wine pears gorgeous they taste amazing with cream, chocolate, and granola!
+You can make red wine or white wine poached pears depending on your personal preference.
+Not only are they gorgeous but taste amazing with cream, chocolate, and granola!

 Which Pears are best for poaching?

-For this recipe I decided to use Red Anjou Pears, because I love their taste and texture.
+A firm pear is best for poaching like Anjou Pears, because I love their taste and texture.
 However, most recipes often use sturdy Bosc Pears.
-Make sure to pick ripe pears for poaching, overripe are too soft and if they’re underripe they may not poach well.
+Bartlett pears will also taste wonderful, just be careful not to bruise their tender skin.
+Make sure to pick firm ripe pears for poaching, overripe are too soft and if they’re underripe they may not poach well.

 - First, you need a dutch oven or stovetop pot with a lid.